 If you have errors during or after the flashing process, try to use another USB drive or restart your computer.

-Note 1: Etcher is just perfect for HoleOS because it is cross-platformed and it can manage multi-partitioned .iso files.
+Note 1: Etcher is perfect for HoleOS because it is cross-platform and it can manage multi-partitioned .iso files.
 That is important because HoleOS 0.2.1’s .iso file is a multi-partitioned .iso file, everything is on a 100 MB FAT32 partition, and the SquashFS (Note 2) is on a ~6 GB ext4 partition.
 That’s because you can’t put files more than 4 GB into a FAT32 partition.
-You can’t use Rufus for creating the bootable USB drive, because it can only manage FAT32 and NTFS partitions.
+You can’t use Rufus for creating the bootable USB drive, because it can only manage FAT32 and NTFS partitions (Windows installers).

 Note 2: SquashFS is a compressed read-only file system for Linux.
 SquashFS compresses files, inodes, and directories, and supports block sizes from 4 KiB up to 1 MiB for greater compression.
 (Source: https://en.wikipedia.org/wiki/SquashFS)